treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 categories: python
 ---

 Let's take a look at different ways to count the number of times things appear in a list.
-The "Pythonic" way to do this has changed as Python has changed so we also discuss a bit of Python history to put these methods in context.
+The "Pythonic" way to do this has changed over time as Python evolved.

+To understand these different techniques, we need some historical context.
+Fortunately we live in the `__future__` and we have a time machine.
+Let's jump in our DeLorean and head to 1997.

 ## If Statement